Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 If the Petition Has Already Been Filed

 If the petition has been filed and served, file a written response within 20 days and submit a complete modification application simultaneously.
-Oklahoma's 6-to-12-month timeline still provides runway — but only when both processes are managed correctly from the beginning.
+Even after the petition is filed, Okla.
+Stat. tit.
+12, § 764 requires two consecutive weekly publications before any sheriff's sale can occur, with the sale held no earlier than 30 days after the first publication — meaning significant runway remains.
+Under § 765, the homeowner retains redemption rights until the district court enters the confirmation order after the sale.
+Under § 686, any post-sale deficiency is capped at the lesser of (total debt minus fair market value) or (total debt minus sale price).
+Oklahoma's 6-to-12-month total timeline provides real intervention opportunity — but only when both response and modification processes are managed correctly from the start.
 Missing the 20-day response deadline results in default judgment and eliminates most intervention opportunities.

 At 90 days in Oklahoma, the pre-filing window is the most valuable period remaining — act now